Narcissistic Abuse Counseling in Denver & Across Colorado

 “Emotional pain is not something that should be hidden away and never spoken about.
 There is truth in your pain, but only if it’s first brought out into the open” – Steve Aitchison

-It can be incredibly difficult to identify narcissistic abuse because there are several different types of narcissism that exist on a spectrum (some people have traits and others are diagnosable).
-These days, the term “narcissist” gets tossed around like a hot potato, which makes it complicated and confusing.
+It can be incredibly difficult to identify narcissistic abuse because there are several different types of narcissism that exist on a spectrum.
+Some people may only show certain traits, while others meet diagnostic criteria.
+These days, the term “narcissist” gets tossed around frequently, which can make recognizing true narcissistic abuse complicated and confusing.

-Common traits, behaviors and/or survival strategies that narcissists have:
+Common traits, behaviors, or survival strategies that narcissists may display include:

 • Sense of self-importance or inflated ego

-• Relationships are seen as transactional rather than reciprocal
+• Viewing relationships as transactional rather than reciprocal

 • Repressed insecurities